Michael Ashcroft: Other business activities

 Ashcroft also has significant interests in the following companies quoted on the Alternative Investment Market: Restore plc, WeAre20:20 and Impellam Group.

-Having attempted a takeover Corporate Services Group in 1999, in June 2006 he increased his stake to 28.5%, prompting speculation that he might make an offer for the remaining shares in the company.
+Having attempted a takeover of Corporate Services Group in 1999, in June 2006 he increased his stake to 28.5%, prompting speculation that he might make an offer for the remaining shares in the company.
 In May 2008 the merger of Carlisle Group and Corporate Services Group to form Impellam Group was announced.
-Listed on the Alternative Investment Market, the combined group places in excess of 40,000 people into work each week.

 In September 2007, Ashcroft agreed to the sale of AIM listed cleaning services supplier OneSource.
 Based mainly in the United States, it was the old North American cleaning business of ISS that Ashcroft had sold to them when refocusing Hawley in 1987.
 Bought in 1997 for $1, he agreed the sale of the company at a value of £179m.

 In March 2006, he became the major shareholder in English professional football club Watford, owning up to 42% of the club's shares.
 In September 2006, he accepted a bid for British Car Auctions (BCA) worth £450m, netting him a personal gain of £200m.

-Ashcroft has a 72.3 per cent stake in English sparkling wine producer Gusbourne, which he acquired in 2013 for £7 million.
+Ashcroft has a 72.3% stake in English sparkling wine producer Gusbourne, which he acquired in 2013 for £7 million.